 Verification plays a crucial role in preventing fraud that validation alone cannot catch:

-Validation only ensures the address follows the right format—it can't tell you if someone is using a fake address that happens to be correctly formatted.
+Validation only ensures the address follows the right format.
+It can't tell you if someone is using a fake address that happens to be correctly formatted.

 Use address verification when the stakes are high:

-For these situations, knowing an address is correctly formatted isn't enough—you need to confirm it's real and associated with the right person.
+For these situations, knowing an address is correctly formatted isn't enough.
+You need to confirm it's real and associated with the right person.
 Integrating verification into your onboarding or checkout processes helps protect against fraud and ensures deliverability.

 For direct mail marketing, both processes have important roles: